Woof - Who let the dogs out?

 Click here for full access to the map

-Patmore Pit Off- Leash Park – Just south of Coupeville, this is the largest dog park in all of Whidbey Island.
-With 15 fenced acres, this off-leash dog park provides a separate fenced agility area, running water, fenced small dog area, toys and doggie bags.
+Patmore Pit Off-Leash Park – Just south of Coupeville, this is the largest dog park in all of Whidbey Island.
+With 15 fenced acres, this off-leash dog park provides a separate fenced agility area, running water, a fenced small dog area, toys, and doggie bags.

-Greenbank Off- Leash Park – Located within the hilly meadows and the famous Greenbank Farm, this off leash dog park will not only be enjoyed by your pooch, but by yourself too.
-Stunning view of Mt.
-Rainier and the Puget Sound, make this a perfect location for an enjoyable stroll.
+Greenbank Off-Leash Park – Located within the hilly meadows and the famous Greenbank Farm, this off-leash dog park will not only be enjoyed by your pooch but by yourself too. the stunning view of Mt.
+Rainier and the Puget Sound makes this a perfect location for an enjoyable stroll.

-Marguerite Brons Memorial Park – Off Leash Area – Offering 13 acres of meadow and woods, this local sanctuary is comprised by 3 areas: a small dog area, a large meadow and a larger area with trails.
-The meadow portion has a covered picnic shelter, water station, toys and doggie bags provided.
+Marguerite Brons Memorial Park – Off-Leash Area – Offering 13 acres of meadow and woods, this local sanctuary is comprised of 3 areas: a small dog area, a large meadow, and a larger area with trails.
+The meadow portion has a covered picnic shelter, water station, toys, and doggie bags provided.